How to Write a Resume

 Certifications and Training

-If you've received any training and/or certifications that prove you have specific skills or knowledge relevant to the job you're applying for, include them on your resume in their own section.
+If you've received any training and/or certifications that prove you have specific skills or knowledge relevant to the position, put these in a separate section.

-Those applying for a job that requires experience with specific software, digital tools, and/or web languages should include a digital proficiency section at the end of their resume to show that they're technologically qualified.
+Those applying for a job that requires experience with specific software, digital tools, or web languages should include a digital proficiency section at the end of their resume to prove they're technologically qualified.
 You could also include this section in place of a standard skills section if digital proficiencies are more relevant to the role.

 Hobbies and Interests

-If you have any space after your education, work experience, and skills sections, consider throwing in some hobbies and interests.
-Companies are increasingly emphasizing work culture and prefer to hire candidates whose personalities fit well in their environment.
-Take care to research the company and choose hobbies and interests that clearly echo the company's culture and/or support the position you're applying for.
+If you have any space left at the end, consider throwing in some hobbies and interests.
+Companies are increasingly emphasizing work culture and prefer to hire candidates whose personalities fit well with their environment.
+Research the company and choose hobbies and interests that clearly echo the company culture and/or support the position you're applying for.

 Use verbs such as "converted," "analyzed," and "composed" to portray your achievements in a more engaging manner.
 You might even consider using a thesaurus to help you find stronger synonyms for common words, or referring to this list of action verbs created by Harvard.

-While both Microsoft Word and Google Docs do a decent job of detecting technical errors, other tools, such as Grammarly, do an even better job of catching minute grammar mistakes.
+Carefully edit and proofread your resume before you submit it.
+A resume that's grammatically correct will make you look more professional and appealing than a resume filled with typos.
+While both Microsoft Word and Google Docs do a decent job of detecting technical errors, other tools, such as Grammarly, are better at catching minute grammar mistakes.

-After you've used these tools to clean up your resume, slowly read it over to look for any awkward phrases, inconsistencies, ambiguous descriptions, or poor word choices and fix as needed.
+After you've cleaned up your resume, slowly read it over to look for any awkward phrases, inconsistencies, ambiguous descriptions, or poor word choice and tweak as needed.

 Get Another Set of Eyes to Look It Over

-You'll want them to check your grammar and analyze whether the resume advertises you as the best person for the position.
-Ask the reviewer questions like "Does this resume sell me as the best candidate for this job?" and "Is this resume engaging?"
+You'll want them to check your grammar and analyze whether the resume sells you as the best person for the role.
+Ask the reviewer questions like "Does this resume portray me as the best candidate for this job?" and "Is this resume engaging?"
+If their answer to either question is no, go back and revise your resume.